philschmid/easyllm/docs/clients.md

 Currently supported clients are:

 - `ChatCompletion` - ChatCompletion clients are used to interface with LLMs that are compatible with the OpenAI ChatCompletion API.
+- `Completion` - Completion clients are used to interface with LLMs that are compatible with the OpenAI Completion API.

 Currently supported clients are:

 - `huggingface.ChatCompletion` - a client for interfacing with HuggingFace models that are compatible with the OpenAI ChatCompletion API.
+- `huggingface.Completion` - a client for interfacing with HuggingFace models that are compatible with the OpenAI Completion API.

 ## `huggingface.ChatCompletion`